-PART ONE: The Specification of the technical material and the related formulations of the plant protection product in accordance with chapter 4, 5 and 6 of the 5th edition of the "Manual on the development and use of FAO specifications for plant protection products".

-PART Two: The Evaluation Report(s) of the plant protection product reflecting the evaluation of the data package carried out by FAO and the JMPS.
-The data are to be provided by the manufacturer(s) according to the requirements of Appendix A, Annex 1 or 2 of the "Manual on the development and use of FAO specifications for plant protection products" and supported by other information sources.
+- Part One: The Specification of the technical material and the related formulations of the pesticide in accordance with chapters 4 to 9 of the "Manual on development and use of FAO and WHO specifications for pesticides". - Part Two: The Evaluation Report(s) of the pesticide, reflecting the evaluation of the data package carried out by FAO and the JMPS.
+The data are provided by the manufacturer(s) according to the requirements of chapter 3 of the "FAO/WHO Manual on Pesticide Specifications" and supported by other information sources.
 The Evaluation Report includes the name(s) of the manufacturer(s) whose technical material has been evaluated.
 Evaluation reports on specifications developed subsequently to the original set of specifications are added in a chronological order to this report.

-FAO specifications under the New Procedure do not necessarily apply to nominally similar products of other manufacturer(s), nor to those where the active ingredient is produced by other routes of manufacture.
+FAO specifications developed under the New Procedure do not necessarily apply to nominally similar products of other manufacturer(s), nor to those where the active ingredient is produced by other routes of manufacture.
 FAO has the possibility to extend the scope of the specifications to similar products but only when the JMPS has been satisfied that the additional products are equivalent to that which formed the basis of the reference specification.